hvdrosa/SPACEtomo_external/README.md

 ## Hardware

+Edit_Higor: This version of SPACEtomo has been implemented on a Thermo Scientic Krios G4 equipped with a Falcon 4i direct electron detector.
+In addition, we also use a SupportPC (with GPU and internet connection) where we mount the Microscope storage server to have access to the acquired maps.

 SPACEtomo has only been tested on a Thermo Scientic Krios equipped with a Gatan K3 direct electron detector at this point although it should also work on other Thermo Scientific intstruments.
 A recent version of the open-source microscope control software [SerialEM](https://bio3d.colorado.edu/SerialEM/) should be installed and calibrated.
 It also requires the [PACEtomo](https://github.com/eisfabian/PACEtomo) scripts.

 ## Requirements